davekinkead/the-boundary-problem/lit review.md

   1. The Problem of Inclusion: What persons have a rightful claim to be included in the demos?
   2. The scope of its authority: What rightful limis are there on the control of a demos?
 Is alienation ever morally permissable?

-" The question of inclusion would present a less serious challenge if a demos could enact rules that were only binding on itself." p119  The problem isn't as serious for voluntary associations.
+> "The question of inclusion would present a less serious challenge if a demos could enact rules that were only binding on itself." p119  The problem isn't as serious for voluntary associations.

 One response is to rely on _contingent citizenship_ - the accidents of history.
 This however lacks normative force but it's strongest propoent was Schumpter - the rule of the Soviet Union by the Bolshevik party doesn't make it undemocratic unless the party is rulled undemocratically.
 This is "truely no solution at all" p121